Sydney Child Assessment and Testing Service (SCATS) IQ Testing

 IQ Testing

-What is IQ testing?
+What is intelligence (IQ) testing?

 Intelligence testing is a method used by Clinical Psychologists to measure a child's intellectual capabilities in several specific domains.
 These domains include verbal comprehension, factual knowledge, abstract reasoning, visual-spatial abilities and short-term memory.
 Intellectual assessment is a good indication of a child's academic potential.
 The results of an IQ test rank a child against a very large sample of children the same age.
 If a child scores in the top 5% for their age group it is reasonable to expect them to be performing within the top 5% academically.

-What have my child tested?
+Why have your child tested?

 Objective nature of IQ tests - If a child's teacher does not recognise their ability level there may be a need to provide objective documentation of their learning capacity.
 A report is very useful to share with teachers, so that the parents' opinion is not perceived as biased.
 A gifted child may miss out on being identified unless an independent IQ test is administered.